aco950/aws-cloud-prac-notes/04_aws_integrated_services.md

     * When a performance threshold is breached, a CloudWatch alarm triggers an Auto Scaling even which either scales out or scales in.

+## Amazon Route 53
+* A global, highly-available DNS web service designed to provide business and devs with a reliable and highly scalable way to route end users to internet applications.
+* A managed DNS solution, instead of deploying your own DNS server.
+* Requires you to have a domain name purchased via a registrar.
+* You can have external or internal hosted zones.
+* Can also do domain registration (as a registrar).
+* Other DNS Resolution Strategies:
+  * Simple routing
+  * Weighted round-robin
+  * Geo-location
+  * Latency-based
+  * Failover
+  * Multi-value answer